KFry101/BlockE_GameDESIGN/README.md

-if you use my code, please credit me
+if you use my code, please credit me.